antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 chart.render();
 ```

-## More capabilities
+## More Capabilities

-Because G2's marks are composable and provide a mechanism for creating composite marks to extend G2, you can quickly create virtually any visualization.
-On the [Case page](/examples), you can find more inspiration, and the documentation offers a comprehensive understanding of G2's capabilities.
+Because G2's marks are composable and provide **composite mark** mechanisms to extend G2, you can basically quickly draw any visualization.
+On the [examples page](/en/examples), you can get more inspiration and learn about G2's full capabilities through the documentation.